Teaching Yoga for

 Learn more about Sarah here.

-PAYMENT PLANS AVAILABLE with a $300 deposit-.
-Payments must be completed in full one-month prior to the training date.
-Please get in touch to discuss.
+PERSONALISED PAYMENT PLANS AVAILABLE FOR ONLINE TRAINING with a $300 direct deposit-.
+Payments must be completed in full two-months prior to the training date.

 TERMS AND CONDITIONS OF PAYMENT CAN BE FOUND HERE.

-The training will run from 8:30am-5:30pm daily with breaks for morning tea, lunch and afternoon tea.
+The in-person training runs from 8:30am-5:30pm daily over 4 days, which in Sydney 2024 will be hosted over two weekends, with breaks for morning tea, lunch and afternoon tea.

 "It is a must.
 Best training I have ever attended.
 The delivery was exceptional.
 Every yoga teacher will benefit from this training for self-enquiry, personal growth, and teaching.
 BEYOND BRILLIANT."
 Hayley Bennett - training graduate